-If done right, your real estate business can benefit greatly from experiential real estate marketing.
+If done right, your real estate business can benefit significantly from experiential real estate marketing.

 But it’s not for everyone.

-There are also many things that need to come together to be able to get good results from it.
+Many things need to come together to get good results from it.

-For example, it can get costly quite fast and you won’t be able to scale as well as with digital marketing campaigns.
+For example, it can get costly relatively fast, and you won’t be able to scale as well as with digital marketing campaigns.

-In this article, I will discuss what experiential marketing is, 5 types of experiential marketing and how to apply them to real estate, interesting stats, and the challenges you will likely have to face.
+In this article, I will discuss what experiential marketing is, five types of experiential marketing and how to apply them to real estate, interesting stats, and the challenges you will likely face.

 What Is Experiential Marketing

-Experiential marketing is all about creating an experience for potential customers, and by so, making them immerse in the product you want them to buy and create a positive emotional connection with a brand.
+Experiential marketing is about creating an experience for potential customers, immersing them in the product you want them to buy, and creating a positive emotional connection with a brand.

-It also has an overlap with branded event marketing and is sometimes called engagement marketing, participation marketing or live marketing.
+It also overlaps with branded event marketing, sometimes called engagement marketing, participation marketing, or live marketing.

-To immerse the potential customers, a wide array of different marketing methods off- and online are applied (we will come to some examples later on).
+A wide array of marketing methods, off- and online, are applied (we will come to some examples later) to immerse the potential customers.

-With the emotional connections that are created, brands aim to increase customer loyalty and also improve customer lifetime value.
+With the emotional connections created, brands aim to increase customer loyalty and improve customer lifetime value.

-In a way, it is a bit similar to the Guerrilla Marketing I discussed in this article of mine.
+In a way, it is a bit similar to the Guerrilla Marketing I discussed in this article.

 But there are some differences.